cjgjuntunen/projects/LIEbrary/README.md

   - roundResults: { scores, picks, realText, nextReaderName, roundNumber, rounds }
   - error: { message }

-Customization
+How you can customize your gameplay
 - Titles & real first lines: edit `SAMPLE_BOOKS` in `LIEbrary/server.js` to add or change books.
 - Scoring logic: implemented in `finalizeVoting(game)` in `LIEbrary/server.js`.
 Modify if you want different rules.
 - Timers: submission and voting durations are set in `startRound()` and `emitVotingPhase()` (60 seconds and 60 seconds × eligible voters respectively).
 Adjust those durations for faster/slower games.

 Limitations and notes
 - In-memory game state: when the server restarts all games/scores are lost.
-For persistence, add a database.
 - Reconnection: current implementation does not restore a player's socket automatically if they reload/disconnect.
-You can extend the server to support reconnection by mapping players to persistent IDs and reattaching them to rooms.
 - Security: there is minimal validation.
-Don't expose this server on the public internet without adding rate-limiting and appropriate input sanitization for production use.
+Do NOT expose this server on the public internet.
-- Edge cases: small numbers of players (1 or 2) are allowed but gameplay may be trivial — you may want to add minimum player checks before starting.

 Development
 - Run server with nodemon (recommended for development):